usaid-cs/yesterday-i-learned/random.md

 - To protect your feet on a long hike, [wear silk socks, then wool ('darn tough') socks over them](https://www.reddit.com/r/WTF/comments/4e2759/feet_of_an_infantryman_after_manchu_mile/).
 - [Hallelujah](http://biblehub.com/text/psalms/115-17.htm) is a breakup of yə-hal-lū- (praise, probably) and yāh (the Lord).
 - Your current temperature can fall outside your daily high/low simply because [the three numbers all came from different providers](https://www.reddit.com/r/explainlikeimfive/comments/2xcz41/eli5_why_are_the_daily_highlow_temperature/).
-- A device running Ubuntu 14.04 LTS will only tell you there is a new Ubuntu update after the first point release goes live.
 - The ["ViewModel" in "MVVM"](http://stackoverflow.com/questions/667781/what-is-the-difference-between-mvc-and-mvvm) implies two-way binding.
 It can (and should) co-exist with MVC, which is then called MVCVM.
 - [Last rites](https://en.wikipedia.org/wiki/Last_rites) (rituals), which is not last _rights_... are prayers by priests to patients shortly before their death.
 This also applies to executions.
 - Wet cured ham is [all-ready to eat](http://www.recipetips.com/kitchen-tips/t--749/roasting-ham.asp), if you can tolerate the texture.